kipurc/ClientSatApp/bluelist-mobiledata-mobileweb/README.md

 ```

 ### Dependencies
 Modern mobile web applications are now built using dependency managers.
 The mobile web application sample uses two.
 It uses ```bower``` for the client side  components and ```npm``` for the server side node.js components.
-This includes the pulling in of the latest levels of the Mobile Cloud SDKs from [Mobile Cloud SDKs](https://hub.jazz.net/user/mobilec)
+This includes the pulling in of the latest levels of the [Mobile Cloud SDKs](https://hub.jazz.net/user/mobilec) .

 1. Download and install the node.js runtime from http://nodejs.org/
 2. From the sample app directory install the dependant node modules.